johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-02.md

 Example 1: a parent zone announces support for DNS UPDATE as a mechanism for delegation synchronization for all child zones:

     _dsync.parent.
-IN DSYNC ANY UPDATE 5302 ddns-receiver.parent.
+IN DSYNC ANY 2 5302 ddns-receiver.parent.

 Example 2: a parent zone announces support different DNS UPDATE targets on a per-child basis

     childA._dsync.parent.
-IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar1.
+IN DSYNC ANY 2 5302 ddns-receiver.registrar1.
     childB._dsync.parent.
-IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar3.
+IN DSYNC ANY 2 5302 ddns-receiver.registrar3.
     childC._dsync.parent.
-IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar2.
+IN DSYNC ANY 2 5302 ddns-receiver.registrar2.

 The DSYNC RRset is looked up, typically by the child primary nameserver, at the time that the delegation information for the child zone changes in some way that would prompt an update in the parent zone.
-When the {scheme} is "UPDATE" (i.e. the number 2 in the wire protocol) the interpretation is:
+When the {scheme} is "2" (for DNS UPDATE) the interpretation is:

 `Send a DNS UPDATE to {target} on port 5302`